-Tradeoffs between nitrogen and water usage

-Photosynthetic nitrogen-use efficiency (PNUE; µmol CO2 g-1 N s-1) was calculated by dividing Anet measured at 400 μmol mol-1 CO2 by Narea.
-We also estimated intrinsic water-use efficiency (iWUE; μmol CO2 mol-1 H2O) by dividing Anet measured at 400 μmol mol-1 CO2 by gs measured at 400 μmol mol-1 CO2.
-Tradeoffs between nitrogen and water use were determined by calculating the ratio of Narea to gs measured at 400 μmol mol-1 CO2 (Narea:gs; g N s mol-1 H2O) and Vcmax to gs measured at 400 μmol mol-1 CO2 (Vcmax:gs; μmol CO2 mol-1 H2O).
-We used the temperature unstandardized Vcmax value instead of Vcmax25 for Vcmax:gs because stomatal conductance values were not standardized to 25°C.

-Whole plant traits
+Plant trait measurements

 We harvested all experimental individuals and separated biomass of each experimental individual into major organ types (leaves, stems, roots, and root nodules when present) approximately seven weeks after experiment initiation.
 Leaf areas of all harvested leaves were measured using an LI-3100C (Li-COR Biosciences, Lincoln, Nebraska, USA).
-Total leaf area (cm2) was calculated as the sum of all leaf areas, including the focal leaf measured during the CO2 response curve.
+Total leaf area (cm2) was calculated as the sum of all leaf areas.
 All harvested material was dried in an oven set to 65C for at least 48 hours, weighed, and ground to homogeneity.
 Total dry biomass (g) was calculated as the sum of dry leaf, stem, root, and root nodule biomass.
 We also quantified carbon and nitrogen content of each respective organ type through elemental combustion (Costech-4010, Costech, Inc., Valencia, CA, USA) using subsamples of ground and homogenized organ tissue.